brewinapps/ios-maven-plugin/README.md

 ## Last-Changes

+2015-12-02 - Release version 1.13<br />
+2015-12-02 - Added Support to build frameworks (.framework) with new XCode xcarchive process and code signing @see buildXCArchiveEnabled<br />
 2015-11-28 - Release version 1.12<br />
 2015-11-28 - Added Support to build Apps (.ipa) with new XCode xcarchive process and code signing @see buildXCArchiveEnabled<br />
 2015-11-13 - Release version 1.11.5<br />